 Application of the justified proportion of any Under-Delivery or Over-Delivery (JUS (%)):

-In an Over-Delivery case (i.e. where NROOAD + CIDOD > NROBLAD), JUS is the proportion of Over-Delivery (NROOAD – NROBL) the Authority determines to be justified.
+In an Over-Delivery case (i.e. where NROOAD > NROBLAD), JUS is the proportion of Over-Delivery (NROOAD – NROBL) the Authority determines to be justified.

-In an Under-Delivery case (i.e. where NROOAD + CIDOD < NROBLAD), JUS is the proportion of under-delivery (NROBL - NROOAD) the Authority determines to be justified.
+In an Under-Delivery case (i.e. where NROOAD < NROBLAD), JUS is the proportion of under-delivery (NROBL - NROOAD) the Authority determines to be justified.

-If the Authority determines that the licensee’s delivery is within the Deadband (i.e. [NROBLAD * (100% - DB)] < NROOAD + CIDOD < [NROBLAD * (100% + DB)]) then JUS = 100%.
+If the Authority determines that the licensee’s delivery is within the Deadband (i.e. [NROBLAD * (100% - DB)] < NROOAD < [NROBLAD * (100% + DB)]) then JUS = 100%.
 Where DB is the Deadband value and has the value for each sector given in Table 3 below.

 Table 3 - Deadbands for each sector